Mukden incident: Aftermath

-Chinese public opinion strongly criticized Chang Hsueh-liang for his non-resistance to the Japanese invasion.
+Chinese public opinion strongly criticized Zhang Xueliang for his non-resistance to the Japanese invasion.
 While the Japanese presented a real threat, the Kuomintang directed most of their efforts towards eradication of the communist party.
-Many charged that Chang's Northeastern Army of nearly a quarter million could have withstood the Kwantung Army of only 11,000 men.
+Many charged that Zhang's Northeastern Army of nearly a quarter million could have withstood the Kwantung Army of only 11,000 men.
 In addition, his arsenal in Manchuria was considered the most modern in China, and his troops had possession of tanks, around 60 combat aircraft, 4000 machine guns, and four artillery battalions.

-Chang Hsueh-liang's seemingly superior force was undermined by several factors.
+Zhang Xueliang's seemingly superior force was undermined by several factors.
 The first was that the Kwantung Army had a strong reserve force that could be transported by railway from Korea, which was a Japanese colony, directly adjacent to Manchuria.
-Secondly, more than half of Chang's troops were stationed south of the Great Wall in Hebei Province, while the troops north of the wall were scattered throughout Manchuria.
-Therefore, deploying Chang's troops north of the Great Wall meant that they lacked the concentration needed to fight the Japanese effectively.
-Most of Chang's troops were under-trained, poorly led, poorly fed, and had poor morale and questionable loyalty compared to their Japanese counterparts.
-Japanese secret agents had permeated Chang's command because of his and his father Zhang Zuolin's past reliance on Japanese military advisers.
+Secondly, more than half of Zhang's troops were stationed south of the Great Wall in Hebei Province, while the troops north of the wall were scattered throughout Manchuria.
+Therefore, deploying Zhang's troops north of the Great Wall meant that they lacked the concentration needed to fight the Japanese effectively.
+Most of Zhang's troops were under-trained, poorly led, poorly fed, and had poor morale and questionable loyalty compared to their Japanese counterparts.
+Japanese secret agents had permeated Zhang's command because of his and his father Zhang Zuolin's past reliance on Japanese military advisers.
 The Japanese knew the Northeastern Army very well and were able to conduct operations with ease.

-The Chinese government was preoccupied with numerous internal problems, including the issue of the newly independent Guangzhou government of Hu Hanmin, Communist Party of China insurrections, and terrible flooding of the Yangtze River that created tens of thousands of refugees.
-Moreover, Chang himself was not in Manchuria at the time, but was in a hospital in Beijing to raise money for the flood victims.
-However, in the Chinese newspapers, Chang was ridiculed as "General Nonresistance" (不抵抗將軍 (Bù Dǐkàng Jiāngjūn)).
+The Chinese government was preoccupied with numerous internal problems, including the issue of the newly independent Guangzhou government of Hu Hanmin, Chinese Communist Party insurrections, and 1931 China floods of the Yangtze River that created tens of thousands of refugees.
+Moreover, Zhang himself was not in Manchuria at the time, but was in a hospital in Beijing to raise money for the flood victims.
+However, in the Chinese newspapers, Zhang was ridiculed as "General Nonresistance" (不抵抗將軍 (Bù Dǐkàng Jiāngjūn)).

 Because of these circumstances, the central government turned to the international community for a peaceful resolution.
 The Chinese Foreign Ministry issued a strong protest to the Japanese government and called for the immediate stop to Japanese military operations in Manchuria, and appealed to the League of Nations, on September 19.
 On October 24, the League of Nations passed a resolution mandating the withdrawal of Japanese troops, to be completed by 16 November.
 However, Japan rejected the League of Nations resolution and insisted on direct negotiations with the Chinese government.
 Negotiations went on intermittently without much result.